-> For instance, the Arctic fox is either a blue morph or a white morph, which changes colors with the seasons.
-The white morph is brown or gray in summer and turns white when there's snow on the ground.
+For instance, the Arctic fox’s fur changes color according to the seasons, varying from a blue morph or a white morph.
+The white morph is brown or gray in summer and turns white when there’s snow on the ground.
 The blue morph is dark gray or brown all year long.

-13. The tamer foxes get, the more they’re like dogs.
+13. In one experiment, domesticated foxes became more like dogs.

 In 1959, a Soviet geneticist named Dmitry Belyaev conducted an experiment in domestication.
 He selectively bred silver foxes, picking only the ones that showed the least aggression toward humans.
 Within 10 generations, the foxes started seeking people out, licking hands, barking, and wagging their tails.
 White spots appeared on their coats and they developed floppy ears.
 It suggested genetic links between how domesticated animals look and act.
 While the experiment’s methodology has been challenged, the study gave insight into how selective breeding affects domestication.